xjtuair/AI-Based-Email-Classifier/README.md

 CODE BRIEF:
 ----------
 The entire coding is done in Python3.5.
-The project involves two
+The project involves two key